Ages 6 to 12 years

-The preschool experience continues in the elementary program, where the Montessori materials are a means to an end.
+The Children’s House experience continues in the Elementary program, where the Montessori materials are a means to an end.
 These scientifically designed materials are intended to stimulate the imagination, to aid abstraction and to present a universal view on the human work and purpose.
 The Montessori elementary, the child’s own questions provide the basis for exploration of the world.
 Because these questions are heeded and nurtured, the child really connects with knowledge.
 Subject matter, then is made relevant to the child’s personal quest, providing an inner motivation.
 A Montessori elementary education does not give the child a collection of trivial facts but rather bestows a vision of interrelated knowledge and love of learning.

 The child is led to ask philosophical questions about the origins of the universe, the nature of life, different cultures and the fundamental needs of humankind.
 Interdisciplinary studies combine geology, biology, chemistry, physics, and anthropology in the study of natural history and world ecology.

 Language and Literacy

 There is an emphasis on creative and expository writing, interpretive reading of literature and poetry.
 Research using a variety of sources is basic, as is the study of grammar, sentence analysis, spelling and oral expression, including dramatic productions.
 A foreign language is developed alongside the native language.
 The primary language spoken in the classroom is English.
 Children are also exposed to Mandarin and Spanish.